johnnyshankman/hihat/README.md

 * Opus
 * PCM

-*hihat* does **not** support video files of any sort (yet) and never plans to support AAX.

-Audio files which cannot contain album art metadata will not display album art (such as WAV).
+Audio files which cannot contain album art metadata will not display album art (such as WAV). *hihat* does **not** support video files of any sort and never plans to support AAX audiobooks.

 If you'd like to see more detailed information, check out:
 * [The Chromium Project](https://www.chromium.org/audio-video/) for info on supported audio formats.